 A study of the principles and techniques of teaching language to the deaf and hard of hearing child.
-Course includes a survey of current practices in language instruction for deaf and hard of hearing children.
-Diagnosis and remediation of individual language problems also stressed.
+The course includes a survey of current practices in language instruction for deaf and hard of hearing children.
+Diagnosis and remediation of individual language problems are also stressed.
 Fall.